Homemade Whole Grain Pancake Mix

 - Combine the white whole wheat flour and the oat flour.
 Stir in the flax seed, baking powder, baking soda, and the salt.
 You may wish to also sift the mixture to get everything well mixed together.

-- Keep your pancake mix in a covered container in the pantry.
+- Keep your pancake mix in a covered container.

 To Make A Batch of Pancakes: